-‘Us’: Everything you need to know about Jordan Peele’s future projects
+Everything we know about Jordan Peele’s future projects

-There’s no doubt that Jordan Peele’s phone is constantly ringing, and he and his company Monkeypaw Productions have already signed up for involvement in too many upcoming projects to count.
-We’ll give it a go though – here’s every reason why Jordan Peele is the creative force to set your calendar around.
+There’s no doubt Jordan Peele’s phone is constantly ringing, and he and his company Monkeypaw Productions have already signed up for involvement in too many upcoming projects to count.
+We’ll give it a shot, though.

-If you didn’t already get a chance to see Us, here’s why you need to run down to your local cinema and catch it now.
+Here’s every reason why Jordan Peele is the creative force to set your calendar around – and if you didn’t already get a chance to see Us, you need to run down to your local cinema and catch it now.

 Before the film was released, we reported Us had one of the most intriguing casts and mysterious posters for an upcoming film.
 In fact, Us was our most anticipated horror movie of last year.
 The movie is just as chilling and thought-provoking as Peele’s debut.